 1985: After going to the top of the UK chart, Phil Collins achieved his first solo #1 album in the US with his third LP, No Jacket Required.
 On the same day, Collins started two weeks at #1 on the Billboard Hot 100 with the album’s lead single, “One More Night.”
 It was his second US chart-topper and reached #4 in the UK.

-1994: Pink Floyd played their first concert in over five years, opening the North American leg of their Division Bell Tour before more than 54,000 fans in Miami.
+1994: Pink Floyd played their first concert in over five years to open the North American leg of their Division Bell Tour before more than 54,000 fans in Miami.
 It ended up being the band’s final tour.

 Graeme Edge, songwriter and drummer for The Moody Blues and leader of his own Graeme Edge Band, was born in Rocester, Staffordshire, England in 1941.